Monday, December 8, 2008

 View of the village of DiBungko

-We stayed in the CMU translation house next to this village, where t
+We stayed in the CMU translation house next to this village, where the team will be staying during the discipleship school.

 Having lunch with some of the CMU staff after a training session.